david-kariuki/ace-the-java-coding-interview/README.md

         .
 Find Low/High Index of an Element in a Sorted Array .
 Move All Zeros to the Beginning of the Array .
 Stock Buy Sell to Maximize Profit
+        .
+Merge an Array With Overlapping Intervals
+        .
+Sort an Array Using Quicksort Algorithm
+        .
+Cyclic Sort (easy)
+        .
+Maximum Sum Subarray of Size K (easy)
+        .
+Smallest Subarray With a Greater Sum (easy) .
+Squaring a Sorted Array (easy)
+        .
+Subset (easy)

     -